-The FGDs provided further evidence of how red-tagging and terrorism accusations have led to widespread operational disruptions, with CSOs across regions facing systematic surveillance, intimidation, fabricated criminal charges, and financial restrictions.
+The FGDs provided further evidence of how red-tagging and terrorism accusations have led to widespread operational disruptions among CSOs.
+Across regions CSOs have faced systematic surveillance, intimidation, fabricated criminal charges, and financial restrictions.

 In the Visayas, the Farmers Development Center (FARDEC), a support organization for farmers in Central Visayas, has faced escalating state-sponsored harassment since being red-tagged in 2017.
-In June 2020, FARDEC coordinator for sustainable agriculture Elena Tijamo was abducted by unidentified armed men from her home in Bantayan Island, Cebu after a history of surveillance and red-tagging.
+In June 2020, FARDEC coordinator for sustainable agriculture Elena Tijamo was abducted by unidentified armed men from her home in Bantayan Island, Cebu.
+Her disappearance followed a history of surveillance and red-tagging.
 Despite desperate efforts by her family and colleagues, her whereabouts remained unknown until her body was discovered in Metro Manila in August 2021 under suspicious circumstances.

-This campaign culminated in a June 2021 raid on its Bohol office, where FARDEC program coordinator Carmilo Tabada and UCCP pastor Rev. Nathaniel Vallente, were arrested on charges of illegal possession of firearms and explosives based on planted evidence-a common tactic against activists and human rights defenders that involves the planting of evidence by police operatives.
+This campaign escalated in a June 2021 with a raid on its Bohol office.
+During the raid, FARDEC program coordinator Carmilo Tabada and UCCP pastor Rev. Nathaniel Vallente, were arrested on charges of illegal possession of firearms and explosives based on planted evidence-a common tactic used against activists and human rights defenders.
 At the same time, FARDEC's farmer beneficiaries were systematically coerced into signing affidavits renouncing ties with the organization and pledging not to attend its meetings.
 These incidents severely disrupted FARDEC's projects, as farmers reliant on its support distanced themselves out of fear of further reprisals.

-Similarly, the Missionary Sisters Servants of the Holy Spirit (SSPS), a religious congregation within the Catholic Church, described how military checkpoints and logging requirements have restricted their access to schools and communities in Visayas and Mindanao, with military personnel closely monitoring teachers and questioning even their feeding programs.
-The nuns also noted that military personnel live in the houses of teachers in the communities they serve.
-The Iglesia Filipina Independiente (IFI) churches experienced a similar issue, where red-tagging led to restricted access to communities they serve, forcing them to seek permission from municipal offices before entry.
+The Missionary Sisters Servants of the Holy Spirit (SSPS), a Catholic religious congregation reported that military checkpoints and documentary requirements have restricted their access to schools and communities in Visayas and Mindanao.
+Military personnel closely monitoring teachers and question even their feeding programs.
+Military personnel have been reported living in the houses of teachers in the communities.
+Similarly, the Iglesia Filipina Independiente (IFI) churches faced restricted access to communities they serve, following red-tagging with church workers required to obtain municipal permits before entry.

-Magsasaka at Siyentipiko para sa Pag-unlad ng Agrikultura (MASIPAG) Visayas, an NGO supporting local initiatives of resource-poor farmers reported that beneficiaries have become hesitant to join activities, reflecting the chilling effect similar accusations have had on community engagement.
-Five staff members of the Paghida-et sa Kauswagan Development Group, Inc. (PDG), an NGO advocating for the rights of basic sectors in Southern Negros and a longtime partner of MASIPAG, would be indicted for financing terrorism charges.
-In November 2018, its former executive director and MASIPAG Board of Trustee member, human rights lawyer Benjamin Ramos Jr., 53 was gunned down by suspected military agents in Negros.
+Magsasaka at Siyentipiko para sa Pag-unlad ng Agrikultura (MASIPAG) Visayas, an NGO supporting local initiatives of resource-poor farmers reported that beneficiaries have become hesitant to join activities, reflecting the chilling effect of red-tagging and terrorism-related accusations.
+Five staff members of the Paghida-et sa Kauswagan Development Group, Inc. (PDG), an NGO advocating for the rights of basic sectors in Southern Negros and a longtime partner of MASIPAG, were later indicted for financing terrorism charges.
+In November 2018, its former executive director and MASIPAG Board of Trustee member, human rights lawyer Benjamin Ramos Jr.,53 was gunned down by suspected military agents in Negros.

-Northern Luzon, the Cordillera Disaster Response and Development Services (CorDisRDS) an NGO involved in disaster response and community development in the Cordillera region, has been subjected to red-tagging and stateimposed restrictions.
-In 2022, staff members experienced direct threats, including an incident in Abra where a staff member was interrogated in the community, and their parents were pressured to have them leave the NGO.
+In Northern Luzon, the Cordillera Disaster Response and Development Services (CorDisRDS) an NGO involved in disaster response and community development, has also been subjected to red-tagging and state-imposed restrictions.
+In 2022, staff experienced direct threats, including an incident in Abra where a staff member was interrogated in the community, and their parents were pressured to urge them to leave the NGO.
 In 2023, the mayor of the Municipality of Malibcong in Abra warned CorDis staff that they could not enter the community without accreditation from the provincial government, citing security concerns.
 Attempts to coordinate with LGUs were met with additional bureaucratic hurdles, including requirements for clearances from the AFP and PNP, which hindered program implementation.
-During a 2024 monitoring activity related to El Niño, CorDisRDS staff were denied access to affected areas due to these restrictions, forcing them to relocate a mental health program to Tabuk City.
-One staff member was even visited at their boarding house early in the morning by individuals posing as Department of Social Welfare and Development (DSWD) personnel.
+During a 2024 monitoring activity related to El Niño, CorDisRDS staff were denied access to affected areas and forced to relocate a mental health program to Tabuk City.
+In one case, a staff member was visited at their boarding house early in the morning by individuals posing as Department of Social Welfare and Development (DSWD) personnel.
 These continued incidents have resulted in delays and rescheduling of community activities.